mmurnaneGitHub/WAB_Add-More-Data-Grouped-Folder/README.md

 ## WAB_Add-More-Data-Grouped-Folder
-Staff DART files to add new behavior to grouped add data widgets:
-1. Close all widgets on startup and close all widgets onOpen of Group (Panel.js).
+Overrides default behavior of grouped widgets.
+Used in the staff DART Map 'Add More Data' section.
+Closes all grouped widgets on startup and closes all widgets onOpen.

 Version 2.12